flatironinstitute/NoRMCorre/README.md

 A python version of this algorithm developed from [Andrea A. Giovannuci](https://github.com/agiovann) is included as part of the [CaImAn](https://github.com/simonsfoundation/CaImAn) package that provides a complete pipeline for calcium imaging data pre-processing.

+Although the two implementations give almost identical results for the same input file, there are some slight differences in the way they are called and their capabilities.
+These differences are highlighted [here.](https://github.com/simonsfoundation/NoRMCorre/wiki/Differences-between-Matlab-and-Python-implementations)

 ## Acknowledgements

 Example dataset is kindly provided from Andrea Giovannucci, taken at Wang lab (Princeton University).